 It may not seem obvious, but there is a small but significant group of clients who are really willing to pay more for the convenience of shopping at petrol-station stores.
 Petrol station operators therefore use customer segmentation to tell exactly which people their product development and marketing efforts should target.

-How can market research help you?
+How can market research help you increase profits?
 Here is a sampling of ideas:

 Market research can tell you what will appeal most to your customers, and what they expect.

 You’ll know where to spend your energy, and which aspects of your idea you can leave on the drawing board.
 This alone greatly increases profitability.
 As you know, customers are often a tough lot to please.
 It’s much easier to please them if you start by working from what you know they want, rather than what you think they want.

 A well-designed research programme can help you understand what would make the ideal offering to introduce.
 What price should it be, what format, what benefits should it have, how large should it be, how should it delivered, should you include bonuses?
 Market research can tell you all these things.